bobthecow/GitX.codaplugin/README.markdown

 GitX Coda Plugin
 ================

-This Coda plugin integrates Coda with [GitX](http://gitx.frim.nl/), a sweet little Git client for OS X.
+This Coda plugin integrates Coda with [GitX](http://gitx.frim.nl/).

+GitX is a git GUI made for Mac OS X. It currently features a history viewer much like gitk and a commit GUI like git gui.
+But then in silky smooth OS X style!

 1. [Download GitX](http://gitx.frim.nl/)
 2. Install `gitx` Terminal support